Vikneshvar/Forecasting-of-Hybrid-Car-Penetration-in-USA/README.md

 terms of the percentage of the target market that adopted the product.
 Thus the maximum market potential can at most be equal to 100).

+=> Problem statements and Solutions are available in the Bass_Forecasted_Market_potential.pdf file

 The major characteristics of current hybrid car owners are:

 ● High level of education.